What is pallet in/carton out?

 Smart User Tip: If you click Cancel to return to the pick list, you can search for a specific SKU, UPC, or MU by typing or scanning the respective value.
 SmartScan will open the first line item that matches the specified value.

 - Enter the SKU 'Quantity', then tap Done.
 The line item shows a green check to indicate the inventory has been picked.

 - Repeat Steps 5 and 6 until all items are picked.
 If you have multiple pages of line items to pick, tap one of the bottom arrows to navigate to the next or previous page of line items.

 If you need to unpick an item, select the appropriate line item, then tap Unpick SKU.
 Repeat the pick as needed.

 - Once you have completed the pick job, tap Finish Pick.
 A confirmation message appears.

-If you were unable to pick all items associated with the pick job, the application prompts you to specify a reason.
-Once selected, tap Complete to receive a confirmation message.
+If you were unable to pick all items associated with the pick job and you have the 'Force Pick Complete' permission applied to your user role, the application allows you to pick the partial inventory and prompts you to specify a reason.
+Once selected, tap Complete to receive the confirmation message.

 Step 4: Generate packing slips